kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 As of 1.31, the only verbs with field and label selectors are List, Watch, and DeleteCollection.
 <<[UNRESOLVED deads2k, liggitt, jpbetz, sttts: this is a future promise for the kube-apiserver behavior if we add it ]>>
-In the future, the kube-apiserver may add field and label selectors to Create, Update, and Delete.
+In the future, the kube-apiserver may add field and label selectors to Create, Update, Patch, and Delete.
 <<[/UNRESOLVED]>>
 * For Create, this means that the resource after all mutation is complete (finalObject) must match the field and label selector.
-* For Update, this means that the finalNewObject and oldObject must match the field and label selector.
+* For Update/Patch, this means that the finalNewObject and oldObject must match the field and label selector.
 * For Delete, this means that the oldObject must match the field and label selector.

 We do not expand field and label selectors for Get, because if a client is specifying a selector, they can add a `.metadata.name`